benjaminion/upgrading-ethereum-book/src/book.md

 Slashing underpins the accountable safety guarantee of Casper by putting a price on bad behaviour - specifically, behaviour that could lead to conflicting checkpoints being finalised.
 Slashing also [features](/part2/consensus/lmd_ghost/#slashing-in-lmd-ghost) in LMD GHOST, and the [Incentive Layer chapter](/part2/incentives/slashing/) has more information on the detailed mechanics of slashing.

 Violations of the commandments are potentially difficult to detect in-protocol.
 In particular, detection of surround votes might require searching a substantial history of validators' previous votes[^fn-proto-surround-vote].
 For this reason, we rely on external slashing detection services[^fn-slasher-implementations] to detect slashing condition violations and submit the evidence to block proposers.
+There needs to be only one such service on the network, as long as it is reliable.
+In practice we have more, but it is certainly not necessary for every node operator to run a slashing detector.

 Once evidence of breaking one of the commandments has been found, it is easy to prove on chain that the validator broke the rules.
 Validators sign every attestation they publish, so, given two conflicting attestations, it is [a simple matter](/part3/transition/block/#attester-slashings) to verify their signatures and show that the validator broke the rules in publishing them.